kentucky-fried-kernel/kfs/docs/TESTING.md

 By **end-to-end** tests, I mean a suite of one or more tests that runs in its own QEMU instance, i.e., that does not interact with other test suites.
 It needs to define its own panic handler and kernel main in a Rust file in the `tests/` directory.

 To create an end-to-end test, create a new file in the [`./tests`](/tests) directory.
-This file should include its own panic handler and `kernel_main` functions, as well as all global attributes.
+This file should include its own panic handler and `kmain` functions, as well as all global attributes.

 ```rust
 #![no_std]